jacordero/ESA-audio-sentiment-analysis/docs/feature_Extraction.md

 This file contains instructions for extracting features from datasets.
-Feature_extraction.py can be used for extracting Mel-frequency cepstral coefficients (MFCC) or Log Mel Filterbank Energy (LMFE).
+The extracted features will be saved as .joblib format.
+The feature_extraction.py script can be used for extracting Mel-frequency cepstral coefficients (MFCC) or Log Mel Filterbank Energy (LMFE).

 Sequential model needs only either [MFCC](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum#:~:text=In%20sound%20processing,%20the%20mel,collectively%20make%20up%20an%20MFC.) or LMFE for emotion detection, while both MFCC and LMFE are required for the siamese model.
 However, sequential model expects the mean of the MFCC/LMFE.
 It's notable that MFCC seems to reveal more information than MFCC.
 Therefore, it's highly recommended to use MFCC for training the sequential model.